castlegateit/cgit-wp-cmb-downloads/README.md

 # Castlegate IT WP CMB Downloads #

+**Development of this plugin has now stopped.
+We now recommend [Advanced Custom Fields](http://www.advancedcustomfields.com/) for all custom WordPress fields.**

 Simple downloads field using [Custom Meta Boxes](https://github.com/humanmade/Custom-Meta-Boxes).
 Defines a field called `downloads`, which can be displayed with the `get_field()`, `the_field()`, or `get_post_meta()` functions:

     get_field('downloads', $post_id, FALSE);